 Few, if any, people leave our house looking for the nearest fast-food joint on the way home.

-This recipe uses our versatile yeast dough.
+This recipe uses our versatile yeast dough, but you could use thawed frozen dinner rolls or your own favorite yeast dough.

 Mozzarella cheese sticks are just the right size for Pepperoni Rolls.